samogden/CST334-assignments/labs/lab1-debugging_with_gdb/README.md

 Then it means that something has overflowed a buffer.

 So let's look at our buffers by looking at our `student_code.h` file.
+This is in the `include/` directory instead of our `src/` directory.
+We already looked at this file before, but let's look at it again.

 ```c
 1	#ifndef PROJECTS_STUDENT_CODE_H
 2	#define PROJECTS_STUDENT_CODE_H